 Housing & Meal Plan

-Housing assignments will be sent to your campus email starting on June 12.
+Housing assignments will be sent to your campus email throughout the summer.

 - Know the different housing and meal plan options.

 - Complete the Housing and Meal Plan Agreement (available April 18)

 - Complete the 3 steps on the health forms page.

 If you are needing accommodations, make sure to review the academic, housing, meal plan, and emotional support animal requirements and verification documents.

 As you are packing to head to campus, please review this list for items you are allowed to bring and items that need to be left behind.
 Check out the residential living policies for additional information.
 If you forget something – don’t worry!
 There are plenty of local shops and thrift stores in town.
 You can also visit our ReUse Room to look for household items, clothes, books, etc., all at no cost.